annmaria5804-2004/annmaria5804-2004/README.md

 The project focuses on interactive drone controls, a 3D simulation environment, and physics-based movement to create a realistic and engaging virtual flying experience.

-**Technologies:** Unity 3D · Blender · 3D Simulation · Physics-based Interaction · XR/Immersive Technology
+**Technologies:** Unity 3D · Blender · 3D Simulation · Physics-based Interaction · XR/Immersive Technology.

-📌 View the project repository for documentation, diagrams, screenshots, and project details.
+📌 [View the project repository](https://github.com/annmaria5804-2004/fpv-drone-simulation) for documentation, diagrams, screenshots, and project details.

 ---